-A connection to an existing system is typically required when modeling a proposed expansion (such as a new subdivision, industrial park, school, shopping mall, etc.).
+If you are modeling only a portion of a larger system, you may have a need to model the hydraulics of the connection to that existing system.
+This can happen for example when modeling a proposed expansion (such as a new subdivision, industrial park, school, shopping mall, etc.).
 Frequently, the engineer will not have complete information on the system to which they are connecting, and must decide on an appropriate approach for modeling this connection.

 The most reliable method for representing the existing system is to include a least a skeletonized representation of the significant system components that affect the project area.
 Typically, this representation would include tanks, pumps, control valves, and significant demands in the same pressure zone.
 This necessary information can usually be obtained through water utility mapping and modeling personnel.

 Another method for modeling a connection to an existing system is to represent the connection point as a constant head elevation using a reservoir element.
 This is a very simplified approach, and usually a very unreliable one, since it doesn’t account for any fluctuation in head due to changing system conditions (e.g., pump status, tank level) or demands.